up202100688/Wishing-Plan/README.md

 > If you change any setting here outside of adding Discord, you need to update the Expo code to handle any requirements you change.

+#### Clerk Webhook Setup

+For handling user creation and deletion, you need to setup a webhook in the [Clerk Dashboard](https://dashboard.clerk.dev).
+You can find the webhook settings under `User & Authentication / Webhooks`.
+You need to add a webhook with the Subscribed events being `user.deleted` and `user.created`.
+In order for Clerk to communicate with your local development server, you need to use a tool like [ngrok](https://ngrok.com/) to expose your local development server to the internet.
+You can find the ngrok setup instructions [here](https://ngrok.com/docs/integrations/clerk/webhooks/).

 ## Installation and setup

 - Clone the repository